Isiah Kiner-Falefa Player Props: Yankees vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 23rd in MLB.
+- The Dodgers pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Dodgers' 4.45 team ERA ranks 21st across all MLB pitching staffs.
+- The Dodgers have a 4.48 team ERA that ranks 21st among all league pitching staffs.

-- Dodgers pitchers combine to rank 22nd in baseball in home runs surrendered (71 total, 1.2 per game).
+- The Dodgers rank 23rd in baseball in home runs surrendered (75 total, 1.3 per game).

-- Grove gets the start for the Dodgers, his fifth of the season.
-He is 0-1 with an 8.44 ERA and 14 strikeouts through 16 2/3 innings pitched.
+- Miller (2-0) gets the starting nod for the Dodgers, his third this season.

-- His last appearance came on Thursday, April 20 against the Chicago Cubs, when the righty went three innings, surrendering two earned runs while giving up five hits.
+- His most recent appearance was on Tuesday against the Washington Nationals, when the right-hander threw six innings, surrendering one earned run while giving up four hits.

-- In four games this season, the 26-year-old has an ERA of 8.44, with 7.9 strikeouts per nine innings.
-Opponents are hitting .313 against him.

 © 2023 Data Skrive.
 All rights reserved.